Canadian Forts

 (1926 - 1927),

-A Hudson's Bay Co. post at the mouth of the Ellice River in Campbell Bay.
+A Hudson's Bay Co. post located on the east bank of the mouth of the Ellice River in Campbell Bay.

 Whitebear Point Post